Koded0214h/Soro-surance/README.md

 For questions or contributions, open an issue or contact the team at claimwhisperer@yourdomain.com.

 # 🧠 Credits
-Built with ❤️ by the Claim Whisperer team — committed to inclusive innovation.
+Built with ❤️ by the Soro surance team — committed to inclusive innovation.

 # 🏁 License
 MIT License.
 See LICENSE.md for details.